twse/random-stuff/README.md

 You won't receive any emails when your name is added - this will only see the message in the logs.
 1. Clone the **mozilla/community-data** repository via `git clone`.
 2. Copy names of contributors from Mozilla-related websites such as translation projects or local communities and remove the summaries of each member's contributions.
-3. Save the file as .csv (csv stands for comma separated value).
+3. Save the file as .csv (comma separated value).
 4. Add the contents to names.csv: `echo file.csv >> ../names.csv` and replace the filename with whatever you want, e.g. czilla.csv has the names of all contributors for CZilla - old name of Mozilla's community for Czech.
 5. Commit the new file with the added names: `git commit -a -m 'message'` and replace it with whatever message you want.
 6. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.